National Taipei University of Technology

-National Taipei University of Technology (Taipei Tech; 國立臺北科技大學 (Kok-li̍p Tâi-pak Kho-ki Tāi-ha̍k)) is a public university in Taipei, Taiwan.
+National Taipei University of Technology (Taipei Tech; 國立臺北科技大學 (Guólì Táiběi Kējì Dàxué)) is a public university in Taipei, Taiwan.
 It is a member of the Global Research & Industry Alliance (Gloria) of the Ministry of Science and Technology and accredited by AACSB.
 Located in the Daan district of Taipei, the school was established in 1912 as the School of Industrial Instruction, one of the earliest intermediate-higher educational institutions in Taiwan.

-The current president of the university is Sea-Fue Wang.
-The university is part of the University System of Taipei, along with National Taipei University and Taipei Medical University.
+The current president of the university is Yi-Jun Jen.
+The university is part of the University System of Taipei, along with National Taipei University, Taipei Medical University and National Taiwan Ocean University.
 Its comprehensive undergraduate and graduate programs offer degrees in the STEM fields as well as design, architecture, management, humanities, and social sciences.
 It is also a part of the University Academic Alliance in Taiwan or UAAT, composed of the Top 12 academic institutions in Taiwan chosen by the Ministry of Education (Taiwan) in 2023.

 The 495-acre campus in downtown Taipei was divided into three sections during the city's development.
 The main campus (West, East, and South) in Taipei now only spans 22 acres, next to the affluent Huashan 1914 Creative Park and the Guang Hua neighborhood, an area known as the Electric Town of Taipei due to the computer goods and electronics stores.

 History

 The university was established as the School of Industrial Instruction (工業講習所; Kang-gia̍p Káng-si̍p-só͘) in 1912.
 The institution underwent several name changes and reorganizations during the Japanese colonial period in Taiwan.
 After the (Nationalist) Republic of China central government settled in Taiwan as an outcome of the war against the Communist regime, the institution was renamed Provincial Taipei Institute of Technology (臺灣省立臺北工業專科學校) in 1948 and served as a vocational technical college.
 In 1981, it was renamed National Taipei Institute of Technology (國立臺北工業專科學校).
 In the 1990s its status was upgraded to that of a university, resulting in its name change to National Taipei University of Technology (國立臺北科技大學) in 1997.

+In 2025 the National Taipei University of Technology partnered with the Taiwan Space Agency, Institute for Information Industry, and Industrial Technology Research Institute to offer a three year intensive program in satellite communications technology.